To increase the visibility and impact of Motor Development research over the next decade through meaningful collaborations.

-It has been 25 years since the publication of Clark & Whitall’s “What is Motor Development: The Lessons of History” in Quest, which helped to frame the collective research agenda within the field in the 20th century.
+It has been 25 years since the publication of Clark & Whitall’s “What is Motor Development: The Lessons of History”, which helped to frame the collective research agenda within the field in the 20th century.
 In the new millennium, “Motor Development” seems to be losing its identity as a unique discipline.
-It’s time to reflect on who we have been, who we are, and how we can move forward in diverse disciplines such as health, education, and sport.
+We as a field wanted to establish an organization that reflects upon who we have been, who we are, and how we can move forward.